 “I love the weight of you—the feel of you atop me.”
 She stretched and yawned.
 “There is nothing more perfect.”

 He relaxed on her but moved his body so she didn’t bear his full weight.
-He’d rest, for just a while, because he wasn’t leaving this bed before they did again.
+He’d rest, for just a while, because he wasn’t leaving this bed before they did that again.
 Soon his eyelids drifted closed.
 Heavy.
 So heavy.

 “Sleep,” she whispered.
 “I shall wake you later—and this time I shall enjoy doing all the work.”